 County Connection has been closely monitoring the changes surrounding the Coronavirus, or COVID-19.
-The health and safety of County Connection employees, passengers, and the communities we serve remains a top priority and the Authority is committed to providing a safe a healthy environment for all.
+The health and safety of County Connection employees, passengers, and the communities we serve remains a top priority and the Authority is committed to providing a safe and healthy environment for all.

 On March 16, 2020, a Stay at Home Order was issued in Contra Costa County, along with six (6) other Bay Area counties.
 County Connection, alongside other public transit providers across the nation, remained an essential service through this time.
 As such, County Connection has implemented processes, procedures, and mitigation efforts to prevent the spread of COVID-19.
 These steps were taken following guidance from agencies such the Contra Costa County Department of Health Services (CCHS) and the Center for Disease Control (CDC).

 From a regional perspective, transportation agencies across the Bay Area have also recognized the challenges of the COVID-19 pandemic.
 As a result, County Connection began working in partnership with other transportation agencies to develop policies, procedures, and other mitigation efforts that included enhanced communication efforts, vehicle modifications, improved sanitation efforts, and modified work schedules.
 Each of these efforts were done to promote the safety and well-being of employees, passengers, and the communities we serve.